 The Project would require approximately 190 working days and two construction seasons to complete.
 Construction is anticipated to occur during the day.
-Some night work within the creek may be necessary if Project construction would be restricted to the dry season (June 1 to October 31).
-All nest avoidance requirements for the Migratory Bird Treaty Act and California Fish and Game Code would be observed.
+Some night work within the creek may be necessary if Project construction would be restricted to the dry season (June 1 to October 15).
+Measures to avoid the take of migratory birds and their nests pursuant to the Migratory Bird Treaty Act and California Fish and Game Code would be implemented.
 As such, all vegetation and tree removal would be scheduled outside the bird nesting season (February 1 to September 30).
 If for any reason this schedule cannot be met, a biologist would be present on-site as appropriate, to inspect for federally listed species and migratory birds.